samridh-dev/votess/README.md

 ## Python

-Similarly to the C++ implementation, a python wrapper library named `pyvotess` also exists. the API is similar to that of votess, but leverages the numpy library as well.
+Similarly to the C++ implementation, a python wrapper library named `pyvotess` exists.
+The API is similar to that of votess, but can also leverage the numpy library.

 ### Example Usage
 ```python